guidanoli/ai-projects/mlp/src/iparser/README.rst

-This module actually defines some other fields for the instance class since these are also present in the instance file format, but don't influence in any way whatsoever in the solving part of this problem.
+This module actually defines some other fields for the instance class since these are also present in the instance file format, but don't influence in any way whatsoever in the problem solving part.

 These fields include: